K Provision, contingent liabilities and contingent assets

 Notes:

-(iii) Terms of Long Term Loan from Consortium Banks (Union Bank of India(UBI), IndusInd Bank Limited(IndusInd), ICICI Bank Limited(ICICI))
+i) Terms of long term loan from consortium banks (Union Bank of India(UBI), IndusInd Bank Limited(IndusInd), ICICI Bank Limited(ICICI))

 The primary security for the loans consists of:

-1. First pari-passu charge by way of hypothecation on the company's entire current assets (present and future).
+a.
+First pari-passu charge by way of hypothecation on the Company's entire property, plant and equipment (present and future).

-2. First pari-passu charge by way of hypothecation on the company's entire fixed assets (present and future).
+b.
+Second pari-passu charge by way of hypothecation on the company's entire current assets (present and future).

 The collateral security for the loan includes: